Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 </p>

-10. I took each PID term, multiply it by some coefficient (i got them by trial and error) and out their sum into roll and pitch.
+10. I took each PID term, multiplied it by some coefficient (i got them by trial and error) and out their sum into roll and pitch.
 For some systems you can use zigler-nichols method for example Or matlab if you have system transfer function.